 The breadth and complementary nature of our diagnostic solutions also provides us scale in sales and distribution.
 During 2013, we reorganized our companion animal diagnostic sales organization in North America, transitioning our specialty sales force that represented either in-clinic or outside reference laboratory diagnostics to account representatives who represent all CAG diagnostic modalities.
 In addition to this reorganization, we increased the size of our sales force resulting in smaller geographically sized sales territories.
 These changes allowed for more frequent customer contact by a consistent sales professional.
-We believe these changes will continue to strengthen customer loyalty and help support growth of our diagnostic revenues in North America.
+We have experienced accelerated revenue growth subsequently to implementing this change.